Canon 300D vs Nikon D200

 Review summary: Canon 300D vs Nikon D200

 So how do things add up?
 Is there a clear favorite between the Canon 300D and the Nikon D200?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 300D: